terryzyu/general-information/README.md

 # Welcome to my Github! #

-I'm Terry Yu, graduated from DePaul University with a B.S. in Computer Science with a Software Development focus.
+I'm Terry Yu, graduated from University of Illinois Urbana-Champaign (UIUC) with an M.S. in Computer Science.
+My bachelors is from DePaul University with a Software Development focus.
 Here is where I store code and what you see is what I have made publically available.
 You are free to use the code however you like.
 My résumé is also here!
-It's been modified to omit some personal information so if I sent you one it may look slightly different.
-Currently employed!
+It has been modified to omit some personal information so if I sent you one it may look slightly different.
+Currently looking for a job in SF Bay Area!

 Some code or courses will not be uploaded due to one or more of the following reasons.

+* UIUC has an academic integrity rule prohibiting me from uploading class material.
-* I was taught git during my second year, some first year material may not be here.
+* I was taught git during my second year of DePaul, some first year material may not be here.
 * The class only required a small amount of code rather than full assignments.